Student Responsibility and Academic Integrity

 Cortland's Grading System

 SUNY Cortland employs a plus and minus grading system ranging from A plus to D minus.
 The lowest grade for which college credit is awarded is a D minus.
-Failure of a course is indicated by the grade of E. The letter grades and notations listed below are used by the registrar.
+Failure of a course is indicated by the grade of E. The letter grades and notations listed below are used by Student Registration and Record Services.